Table of Contents

 See what you could earn with Moneyfarm’s Stocks & Shares ISA

-Lifetime ISAs are a little complicated.
-They are not flexible ISAs, and withdrawals come with certain conditions.
+Lifetime ISAs (LISAs) are a little more complicated.
+A LISA is not a flexible ISA, and withdrawals come with certain conditions.
 For example, if you withdraw money from a lifetime ISA before its term ends, you’ll lose the 25% government bonus earned on the amount withdrawn.
 To avoid this penalty, lifetime ISA withdrawals come with specific rules and age restrictions.
-For example, you are only allowed to withdraw money from a Lifetime ISA if you are terminally ill, if you want to purchase your first home and when you reach age 60.
+For example, you are only allowed to withdraw money from a Lifetime ISA if you are terminally ill, when you want to purchase your first home, and when you reach age 60.

 Does the flexible ISA add any value?

 According to HMRC data, the flexible ISA could be worth an extra £3 billion to UK savers over the next five years.
 Flexibility often has the opposite impact that many would expect.
 If we believe that we can access our money without damaging our tax savings, we are more likely to use it in the first place.
-ISA flexibility is a fantastic way to help close the savings gap, which is why the Government introduced it.
+Owning a flexible ISA is a fantastic way of helping to close the savings gap, which is why the Government introduced it.

-Whilst the Government has introduced the flexible ISA, it is up to the provider whether or not they make this possible.
+While the government has introduced the flexible ISA, it is up to the provider whether or not they make this possible.
 The consumer group Which, recently criticised ISA providers for refusing to offer this flexibility.

 What happens if I transfer my flexible ISA

-Suppose you transfer your ISA, and your new provider does not offer ISA flexibility.
-In that case, you might lose the ability to withdraw funds from your ISA because your ISA will become a non flexible ISA.
-However, if the transfer is between flexible ISA providers, and you did not replace withdrawn funds at the time of the transfer, any repayment of funds that were withdrawn under the flexible ISA rules becomes impossible.
+Suppose your new provider does not offer ISA flexibility.
+In that case, you might lose the ability to withdraw funds from your ISA because it will become a non-flexible ISA.
+However, if the transfer is between flexible ISA providers and you did not replace withdrawn funds at the time of the transfer, any repayment of funds that were withdrawn under the flexible ISA rules becomes impossible.
 Any repayment into your ISA account will count towards your remaining annual ISA allowance.

-We introduced our flexible ISAs earlier this year.
-Many of our investors see their ISA as a way to grow their money over the next few years, so they haven’t actually withdrawn from their ISAs, but we felt it was important to go through the process to be able to offer this.
-In our view, customers should never be charged or penalised for accessing their money.
+We introduced our flexible ISA option earlier last year in accordance with the flexible ISA rules HMRC issue.
+Many of our investors see their ISAs as a way to grow their money over the next few years, so they haven’t actually withdrawn from their ISAs, but we felt it was important to go through the process to be able to offer this.
+In our view, customers should never be charged or penalised for accessing their money, which is why we elected to add ISAs that operate under flexible ISA transfer rules.

 FAQ

-Flexible stocks and shares ISA is an investment account that allows you to withdraw money from your ISA and repay it within the same tax year without affecting your annual ISA allowance.
+Currently, a flexible stocks and shares ISA is an investment account that allows you to withdraw money from your ISA and repay it within the same tax year without affecting your annual ISA allowance.
+Starting in April 2024, this will become standard across all ISAs, not just the flexible ISA.

 Can I transfer a flexible ISA?

 Yes, you can transfer a flexible ISA.
 However, if you transfer a flexible ISA to a provider that does not offer such flexibility, your ISA will lose its flexible status.
-This means that any repayment of money withdrawn before an account transfer will count towards your annual ISA allowance.
+Any repayment of money withdrawn before an account transfer will count towards your annual ISA allowance.

 Is a Flexible ISA worth it?

-Flexible ISAs are worth it to people who want access to their money while their money is tax protected.
+Currently, the flexible ISA option is worth it to people who want access to their money while it is tax-protected.
 It also offers better interest rates than regular savings accounts and encourages long-term investment behaviour.
-Also, unforeseen circumstances can make this flexibility attractive to certain investors.
+Unexpected circumstances can also make this flexibility attractive to certain investors.
+But from April 2024, the new transfer amount rules should apply to all types of ISAs.